-February 2012 Webinar: Heart Health 101
+Heart Health 101

-In honor of Heart Month, the webinar for the month of February featured renowned heart experts Drs.
-Marc Gillinov and Steven Nissen.
 Drs.
-Nissen and Gillinov are authors of the new book Heart 411-The Only Guide to Heart Health You’ll Ever Need.
-The book has been described as the definitive guide to heart health from two of America’s most respected doctors at Cleveland Clinic, the leading hospital for heart health in America.
-Their book is a valuable resource for anyone interested in heart health that provides answers to common questions such as “Can a high stress job really lead to a heart attack?” and “What are the most important medical tests to run to check on heart health?” in an accessible way and provides useful health tips from which everyone can benefit.
+Gillinov and Nissen are well-respected at the Cleveland Clinic, the leading hospital for heart health in America.
+Their book has been described as the definitive guide to heart health and is a valuable resource for anyone interested in heart health.
+The book answers common questions such as “Can a high stress job really lead to a heart attack?” and “What are the most important medical tests to run to check on heart health?” in an accessible way, and provides useful health tips from which everyone can benefit.”

 A 19-page guide that defines in-home care and what it can mean for your loved one and your family.

 This one-page flier introduces our proprietary Balanced Care Method™, a holistic approach to care focused on the healthy lifestyle choices that promote wellness in older adults.

 The Cognitive Therapeutics Method™

 This one-page flier explains our Cognitive Therapeutics Method™, a research-backed activities program designed to keep aging minds sharp.